crhisangela/crhisangela/README.md

 # Hi, I'm Crhis! 👋

-I'm a passionate Data Scientist from Brazil, currently pursuing a Master's degree in Computer Science with a focus on Artificial Intelligence.
+I'm a passionate Data Scientist from Brazil.
 With a deep love for learning and research, I dedicate myself to exploring the world of data and AI.

 ## What I Do